Basics of Acoustics

 • One of the most common problems in small rooms is the buildup of low frequencies, especially in corners of the room.
 This makes proper Bass Trapping very important in smaller spaces.

 Finding the “Sweet Spot” AKA Set-up Your Mixing or Listening Position

 Before you even treat the room there are few things you can do to help ensure you are getting the most out of the sound in your space.
 Best of all, these are things you can do easily and for free!
 Follow the animation to see all the steps.

-***Note that these are very basic instructions, you can get much more in depth with each of these aspects if you choose do so – but we wanted to try and keep this simple for our example.
-Remember these are not “hard and fast” rules, but simple, yet effective ways to try and minimize axial and modal issues in a smaller, rectangular-shaped room.
-The correct method for you and your space may be different, so you should try different placements yourself and listen to the results.
+***NOTE: These are very basic instructions, you can get much more in depth with each of these aspects if you choose do so – but we wanted to try and keep this simple for our example.
+Remember, these are not “hard and fast” rules, but simple, yet effective ways to try and minimize axial and modal issues in a smaller, rectangular-shaped room.
+The correct method for you and your space may be different, so you should try different placements and listen to the results yourself.

 Treat Yourself!
 5 Steps for Acoustic Treatment